 The Bank for International Settlements (the central bank to the world’s central banks) has led the charge in driving best practice.
 According to its publication Corporate Governance Principles for Banks, FS should organise their different functions to avoid a repeat of the GFC as follows:

 - “The business line – the first line of defence – has ‘ownership’ of risk, whereby it acknowledges and manages the risk that it incurs in conducting its activities.”

 - “The risk management function is responsible for further identifying, measuring, monitoring and reporting risk on an enterprise-wide basis as part of the second line of defence, independently from the first line of defence.
 The compliance function is also deemed part of the second line of defence.”

 - “The internal audit function is charged with the third line of defence, conducting risk-based and general audits and reviews to provide assurance to the board that the overall governance framework, including the risk governance framework, is effective and that policies and processes are in place and consistently applied.”

-These are the storied Three Lines of Defence (3LoD).
+The Storied Three Lines of Defence (3LoD)

 At the heart of the 3LoD model is independence to avoid conflicts of interest; and clear definition of responsibilities to avoid gaps and overlaps.

 The BIS didn’t invent the 3LoD, many banks had already organised themselves along these lines before the GFC.
 But the BIS, through industry consultation and publication, has formalised the model.
 Of note, nowhere in the BIS’ definition of the Risk Management’s responsibilities does the word “manage” appear.
 And that’s how it should be.
 The actual process of risk mitigation should fall to the 1LoD; they own the risk, it’s up to them to execute.